 The description of heavy load handling equipment and the evaluation of load handling equipment and activities presented in Section 4.0 of this SER demonstrate that the potential for a load drop is extremely small.
 Heavy load handling devices are conservatively designed in accordance with industry standards.
 Heavy loads will be transported along a designated load path which minimizes the potential for damage to equipment important to safety.
 Cranes are inspected, tested and maintained in accordance with industry standards and are operated by qualified personnel.
-Additionally, the jib crane support structure has been designed to withstand the impact of the FTC with the shipping cask (when the shipping cask is in the uprighted position and restrained by the jib crane support structure) at 1 fpm horizontally or up to 5 fpm vertically without causing the failure of the jib crane support structure and/or loss of the shipping cask restraint function.
+Additionally, the jib crane support structure has been designed to withstand the impact of the FTC into the shipping cask at 1 fpm horizontally or up to 5 fpm vertically without causing the failure of the jib crane support structure and/or loss of the shipping cask restraint function.
+This impact is assumed to occur with the shipping cask in the uprighted position and restrained by the jib crane support structure.